-- One submission received from the Housing Industry Association (HIA) objected to the \$500,000 threshold on the basis that it will capture a large number of small developments that have minimal impact on the public realm, unduly increasing the cost of delivery for smaller projects, and given the inconsistency with the threshold of other authorities.
-It is noted that the Policy has residential development exemptions contained within the Policy provisions. - 34.
-Other feedback received included: - a) support for the Policy and its intended initiatives. - b) a desire for artwork to be sympathetic to Kalamunda and the natural environment; - c) the Policy should incorporate temporary or ephemeral artworks; - d) concern with the impact of additional contributions on residential development.
-This indicated a general misunderstanding regarding the general objectives and exemptions for single house, grouped dwelling, and ancillary dwelling development in the Policy; and - e) a request to exempt industrial developments from the requirements of the Policy, as they are, in the view of the submitter, rarely seen by the general public, and will increase the cost to developers.
+- One notable submission received from the Housing Industry Association (HIA) objected to the \$500,000 threshold on the basis that it will capture a large number of small developments that have minimal impact on the public realm, unduly increasing the cost of delivery for smaller projects, and given the inconsistency with the threshold of other authorities. - 36.
+Other notable feedback received included: - a) A desire for artwork to be sympathetic to Kalamunda and the natural environment; - b) The Policy should incorporate temporary or ephemeral artworks; - c) concern with the impact of additional contributions on residential development.
+This indicated a general misunderstanding regarding the general objectives and exemptions for single house, grouped dwelling, and ancillary dwelling development in the Policy; and - d) A request to exempt industrial developments from the requirements of the Policy, as they are, in the view of the submitter, rarely seen by the general public, and will increase the cost to developers.